-The Giramondo Publishing Company was set up in December 1995 with the aim of publishing quality creative and interpretive writing by Australian authors.
-It seeks to encourage innovative and adventurous literary work that might not otherwise find publication because of its subtle commercial appeal; to stimulate exchange between Australian writers and readers and their counterparts overseas; and to build a common ground between the academy and the marketplace.
+Giramondo was established in December 1995 in order to publish innovative and adventurous literary work, that might not otherwise find publication because of its subtle commercial appeal; to stimulate exchange between Australian writers and readers and their counterparts overseas; and to build a common ground between the academy and the marketplace.

 Initially these aims were expressed through the publication of the literary journal HEAT, which established a national and international reputation as a showcase for contemporary writing from Australia, and from overseas, often in translation.
 Fifteen issues were published in the first series, from 1996 to 2000, with internal design by Toni-Hope Caten and covers by Harry Williamson.
 It was followed by the new series of HEAT, designed by Harry Williamson, with twenty-four issues published between 2001 and 2011.
 The editor for the first two series was Ivor Indyk.
 The third series of HEAT, edited by Alexandra Christie, launched in a radically new design and format in 2022.